Royal Antwerp F.C.: Decline, revival, and 5th national championship (2001–Present)

-Despite being one of Belgium's best-supported clubs, Antwerp have been under-achievers for several years.
-They have not won a league title since 1957, and have spent several seasons in the second division.
-They were promoted to the top flight in 2000, only to be relegated in short order in 2004.
-They returned to the first division after 13 years in 2017.
+Despite being one of Belgium's best-supported clubs, Antwerp had been under-achievers during the early 21st century.
+They earned promotion to the top flight in 2000, only to suffer relegation again in 2004.
+After 13 years in the second tier, they returned to the First Division A in 2017, securing a 5–2 aggregate victory over Roeselare in the promotion playoff.